Flounderr/Flounderr/README.md

 # Flounder
 Flounder is an app which allows users to click pictures of flyers and detects the date and details of the event, adding them to calendar and Google calender.

-##User stories
+## User stories
--The following are **reqired** functionality
+-The following are **reqired** functionalities

-- [ ] Users can click a picture of a flyer
+ [ ] Users can take a picture of a flyer
-- [ ] App can detect the date and event name on the flyer as well as the location
-- [ ] App adds the event to the calendar and google calendar
+ [ ] App can detect the date and event name on the flyer as well as the location with some accuracy [ ] Users can edit the event details after the details are detected [ ] App adds the event to the calendar and google calendar

--The following are **optional** functionality
+-The following are **optional** functionalities

-- [ ] Ability to post events to the app
+ [ ] Ability to post events to the app
-- [ ] Carpool button allows user to send carpool requests to event poster
-- [ ] User can choose how many carpool requests they'd like to allow
-- [ ] Carpool button greys out after 1-5 carpool requests are accepted
+ [ ] Carpool button allows user to send carpool requests to event poster [ ] User can choose how many carpool requests they'd like to allow [ ] Carpool button greys out after 1-5 carpool requests are accepted

+## Deliverables
+Columns in Parse:
+ - Username within the app
+ - Username for Google account
+APIs we are using:
+ - Parse
+ - Google Calendar
+ - Tesseract
+Model classes we need so far:
+ - User

 ## Video Walkthrough